GS-3DMG/HPF-MPS/README.md

 In this work, a new hybrid parallel framework is proposed for the case of MPS simulation on large areas with enormous amount of grid cells.
 Both inter-node-level and intra-node-level parallel strategies are combined in this framework.
 To maintain the quality of the realizations, we implement a conflict control method adapting to the Monte-Carlo process.
 Also, an optimization method for the simulation information is embedded to reduce the inter-node communication overhead.

-## Compiler Environment
+## Hardware required
-This code has been tested in the Unix system:
+This work has been tested in the following two hardware environments：

+Hardware 1:
+* Intel i7-8700

+## Software required
+* Unix OS
 * MPICC/3.2.1
 * GCC/7.2.0